mach-composer/mach-composer-cli/docs/src/tutorial/azure/step-5-create-mach-stack.md

 # Step 5.
-Create your MACH Composer stack
+Create your MACH composer stack

-To create a new MACH Composer configuration file, run
+To create a new MACH composer configuration file, run

 ```bash
 mach-composer bootstrap config
 ```

-A configuration will be created and can be used as input for MACH Composer.
+A configuration will be created and can be used as input for MACH composer.

 An example: